If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 Applying for a Home

-Habitat for Humanity Tri-County Partners builds homes for low-income families, whose present housing is inadequate.
-Applicants must be legal residents of the U.S., and have lived in the community of application for at least one year.
-Applicants need to have the resources to pay a low monthly mortgage.
-See the charts below to see if you meet the required income.
+Applicants must be legal residents of the United States and have lived in the community of application for at least one year.
+Applicants must also meet the three criteria below.

 Applicants must have the resources to pay a low, monthly mortgage.
 Each homeowner’s monthly mortgage payment goes into a revolving fund that is used to build more Habitat homes for other hard-working families.